-The coffee in this brew comes from Booskerdoo Coffee Co., the emerging NJ coffee shop now sporting four locations in the state.
+The coffee in this Jersey-brew comes from Booskerdoo Coffee Co., the emerging NJ coffee shop now sporting four locations in the state.
 This compelling and rich beer from Jughandle is for those who want to combine their late afternoon pick-me-up with an early happy hour celebration.
 On St. Patrick’s Day, every hour is a happy hour.

 Lone Eagle Imperial Breakfast Stout